alp4125/PowerShell/Windows/README.md

 --------------------
 This script will do a ***Plug n Play, Scan for Hardware Changes***.

+Sometimes you need to make a PnP ReScan when you have installed drivers.
+This script will help you with that so you do not need to do It manually on lots of computers.

 ![alt text](https://github.com/FredrikWall/PowerShell/blob/master/Windows/Pictures/Invoke-PnPReScan02.png?raw=true)

 Just start the script with PowerShell started with ***Run As Administrator***.